On nonexistence of semi-orthogonal decompositions in algebraic geometry

-Recently D.\ Pirozhkov proposed a notion called stably indecomposable varieties, it is a more general notion than the indecomposibility, and stably indecomposability implies indecomposability\cite{pirozhkov2021stably}. \begin{thm}(= Theorem \ref{stablyindecom}) Let $C$ be a smooth projective curve, $g(C)\geq 2$ and $i\leq g(C)-1$, then $X=S^{i}C$ is stably indecomposable if and only if $\mathsf{Bs}\vert K_{S^{i}C}\vert =\varnothing$. \end{thm}
+Recently D.\ Pirozhkov proposed a notion called stably semi-orthogonal indecomposable varieties, it is a more general notion than the indecomposibility, and stably semi-orthogonal indecomposability implies indecomposability\cite{pirozhkov2021stably}. \begin{thm}(= Theorem \ref{stablyindecom}) Let $C$ be a smooth projective curve, $g(C)\geq 2$ and $i\leq g(C)-1$, then $X=S^{i}C$ is stably semi-orthogonal indecomposable if and only if $\mathsf{Bs}\vert \omega_{S^{i}C}\vert =\varnothing$. \end{thm}